ArturVazniak/auto_test_task/README.md

 # Car sales website RESTfull service.
 ## An example of selling cars has been implemented.
-Example: [abw.by]: https://www.abw.by/
+Example: https://www.abw.by/
-####Pages:
+###Pages:
-*List of cars available for purchase
+1. List of cars available for purchase
-*It is necessary to have filtering by criteria, sorting, page-by-page view (Pagination)
+2. It is necessary to have filtering by criteria, sorting, page-by-page view (Pagination)
- *Server-side pagination
+3. Server-side pagination
- *Detailed view of the sale ad
+4. Detailed view of the sale ad
- *Adding / editing a sale advertisement
+5. Adding / editing a sale advertisement
- *Availability of validation of input data
+6. Availability of validation of input data
- *The api response contains information why the request is not valid *Deleting objects is done through "soft delete" and all not deleted are pulled to the client
+7. The api response contains information why the request is not valid
+8. Deleting objects is done through "soft delete" and all not deleted are pulled to the client
- *Initial data is specified as migrations
+9. Initial data is specified as migrations
 Flyway.